Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Graviton-graviton scattering

 Let us first verify that the 4-vertex containing diagrams cannot contribute to this amplitude.
 This is an argument of the same type that we already gave to show that the all minus and all minus one plus amplitudes are zero.
 Indeed, we now have 6 copies of $q^A$ coming from the two negative helicity states, and we can choose them to be equal to the momentum spinor $k_3^A$ of one of the positive helicity graviton.
 We thus get 9 copies of $k_3^A$ that need to contract with something else than themselves.
 Let us count other object available.
 We have 3 copies of the other positive helicity momentum spinor $k_4^A$ coming from its helicity spinor (\ref{helicity-spin}).
 We thus need at least 6 derivatives to absorb the remaining 6 copies of $k_3^A$.
 These can only come from tri-valent diagrams, as the other diagrams contain less derivatives.
 Incidentally, the same argument shows that only the 3-valent graphs contribute to any MHV amplitude (which in our convention is the amplitude with at most two plus helicity gravitons).

 It remains to see that only the vertices (\ref{V-1}) can contribute to this amplitude.
-Indeed, let us assume that one of the vertices used is (\ref{V-2}).
+As we just saw, we need to have at least 6 derivatives, so the only other possible vertex is (\ref{V-2}).
+We cannot use this vertex twice, because it can only take the positive helicity states.
+Thus, let us assume that just one of the vertices used is (\ref{V-2}).
 Since this vertex can only take the positive helicity gravitons, both available positive helicity states must go in it.
-The other vertex thus must be necessarily (\ref{V-1}), with two negative helicity states inserted in it.
+The other vertex is then (\ref{V-1}), with two negative helicity states inserted in it.
 It is then a simple verification to see that in the internal edge of the diagram we will have $q^A q^B q^C$ coming from the negative helicities contracting with $k_3^{(A} k_3^{B} k_4^{C)}$ or with $k_3^{(A} k_4^{B} k_4^{C)}$ coming from the positive helicities.
 Since we have chosen $q^A$ to be the momentum spinor of one of the positive helicity gravitons, this contraction is zero.
-As we shall see below, precisely the same argument works for a general MHV amplitude, and establishes that only the vertex (\ref{V-1}) is relevant.
+Again, precisely the same argument works for a general MHV amplitude, and establishes that only the vertex (\ref{V-1}) is relevant in MHV computations.
 This means that after the identification (\ref{Mp}) is made, all MHV amplitudes for a general member of our family of theories are the same as in GR.
-In particular, the $--++$ amplitude is the same, and so in the following considerations we can assume the form (\ref{V-GR}) of the relevant vertex.
+In particular, the $--++$ amplitude defining the Newton's constant is the same, and so in the following considerations we can assume the form (\ref{V-GR}) of the relevant vertex.

-We therefore only need to consider the 3-valent graphs with vertices (\ref{V-1}).
+Thus, we only need to consider the 3-valent graphs with vertices (\ref{V-1}).
 There are 3 such graphs ($s,t,u$ channels), and each vertex factor has 3 terms.
 Thus, there are in principle 27 terms to consider.
 However, most of them are zero.

+A very convenient way to organize the computation is to consider the possible ways of putting two negative helicities into the vertex (\ref{V-GR}).
+It is clear that they must go into the two legs in which the vertex is symmetric.
+Indeed, any pair of external legs containing the $(\partial a)^{ABCD}$ leg (this is the bottom leg in the pictorial representation) is connected by a black line.
+Thus, the insertion of a pair of negative helicity states in any other way but from the top gives a zero result.
+Recalling that the top legs came from the anti-self-dual part of the two-form $da^i$, we shall refer to them as the ASD legs.
+Similarly, the bottom leg will be referred to as SD.